frederic-perez/AmE-dictionary/data/dictionary.md

 __reprise__ _n_
 __reprobate__ _v_
 __reprove__ _v_ :two: __1__ To criticize or correct, :astonished: esp. gently. __2__ To express strong disapproval of; censure.
-__reps__ _n_ :two::hammer: _American football?_ _To be out there with those guys and gain those reps, gain that experience and build that camaraderie with those guys was huge._
+__reps__ _n_ :two::hammer: _To be out there with those guys and gain those reps, gain that experience and build that camaraderie with those guys was huge._
 __repudiate__ _v_ :two::hammer:
 __reputedly__ _adv_ According to general belief or supposition: _the reputedly excellent food._
 __requiescat__ _n_ A wish or prayer for the repose of the dead.